immutable/unreal-immutable-sdk/README.md

 See `ImmutablePassport.h` for the C++ Passport API.
 Follow the same sequence of steps as the Blueprint widget example to initialise and connect Passport and retrieve account data.

-## Plugin Maintainers' Guide

-### Supported Platforms

-- Windows 10 (64-bit)
-- MacOS

-### Supported Unreal Engine Versions

-- Unreal Engine 5.0 and above

-#### Note

-Support for Unreal Engine 4.27 work is currently underway.

-### Prerequisites

-- git
-- Epic Games Launcher
-- Unreal Engine installed from the Epic Games Launcher; you will need every version that the plugin supports (currently 4.27, 5.0, 5.1, 5.2)
-- Visual Studio 2022 with C++ support
-- Jetbrains Rider IDE (recommended for working with Unreal Engine C++ code)

-If not Rider, Visual Studio is fine and even better with the Resharper plugin.

 ### Getting Started

 See user docs to install the plugin, with one caveat:  If you want to open the project and plugin in an IDE you'll need to create your Unreal project as a C++ project.
 If you've already accidentally created your Unreal project as BluePrint-only you can convert it to a BluePrint-and-C++ project by adding any C++ class from the `Add New C++ Class` option in the Unreal Editor's `File` menu.